Can I convert PDF to PNG without uploading?

 Is PNG better than JPG for PDFs?

 It depends on the content.
 PNG is better for PDFs with sharp edges, small text, diagrams, screenshots, and line art — PNG is lossless, so it preserves every pixel of the rendered page.
 JPG is better for photo-heavy pages where a smaller file size matters more than absolute fidelity.
-If you need smaller file sizes, try converting PDF to JPG under the same privacy-first, no-upload flow.
-Rule of thumb: pick PNG for documents that are mostly text and vectors, JPG for documents that are mostly photos.

 Can I convert PDF to PNG online safely?